 “I was just desperate – the lender should have realised the figures were wrong”

 The Regulator’s rules say that a firm shouldn’t give a loan if they know or should suspect that the customer hasn’t been truthful when applying for the loan.
 (The exact rules are at the bottom of the article.)

 So when should the payday lender have reasonably suspected that your I&E information was inaccurate?
 Whether because you had lied or because you forgot some expenses?
+Or that your were in a DMP or an IVA?
 This depends on what else the lender knew.